 2/ I’m a recovering perfectionist

-Since I was a little girl I’ve always expected the most out of myself.
-I’m fiercely competitive because of it, but mostly with myself.
-I’m working on striving for excellence, while accepting good enough.
+I’ve always expected the most out of myself.
+Becuase of that I’m fiercely competitive but mostly with myself.
+I’m working on striving for excellence while accepting good enough.
 It’s hard!

 3/ I grew up in France

-By blood I’m 50% Italian and 50% American.
+Ethnically I’m 50% Italian and 50% American (French, Irish, English, Cree).
 Culturally, I’m French, American and Italian.
 I’ve lived in 5 countries and 4 states.
-I grew up in the suburbs of Paris and moved to the States to go to college at Duke University.
+I grew up in the suburbs of Paris and moved to the States for college.

 4/ I’m an INFJ

-Basically that means that I’m a very decisive perfectionist with strong values who LOVES to meet and connect with others.
-I’m also an introvert who can easily burn out from over committing to her passions.
+I’m a very decisive perfectionist with strong values who LOVES to meet and connect with others.
+I’m also an introvert who can easily burn out from over-committing to her passions.
 I’m in good company, though, other INFJ’s include Oprah Winfrey, Nelson Mandela, Jamie Foxx and Jon Snow

 5/ I love to sing